Goldenhawk2003/Goldenhawk2003/README.md

 A motivated computer science student!

-- 🌱 I’m currently learning: Java, C
+- 🌱 I’m currently learning in my 3rd year of studies at Wilfrid Laurier University
 - 🎓 Expected graduation: 2025

 ## Connect with me: